CliveC99/project-2-quiz/README.md

   - I got help with the username verifaction from [Stack Overflow.](https://stackoverflow.com/questions/8803412/check-if-an-html-input-element-is-empty-or-has-no-value-entered-by-user)
   - I got help from [Stack Overflow](https://stackoverflow.com/questions/73132199/how-to-avoid-page-refresh-when-user-types-in-invalid-form-input) to stop the window from refreshing.
   - The table of contents idea was taken from [Stack Overflow.](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) I worked around it to make it work for mine.
-  - This project would not be possible without the help of my mentor, my friends, and my facilitator.
+  - This project would not be possible without the help of my mentor (Rory_Patrick), my friends, and my facilitator (Chris Quinn).
+  - I would also like to thank the private "Novemeber 2022-UCD" group on slack for the all the support.